DarkGames-DG/.github/profile/README.md

-🌈 DarkGames - That's why there's a rainbow at the start of this line
+🌈 DarkGames - That's why that rainbow isn't dark.
 ## Hi there 👋
-We make games btw!
+You've found our GitHub!

+If you're here you probably know, but we make games btw.